DanielHearn/danielhearn.github.io/src/blog/content/blog/waypoints/index.md

     "Great art and visual design",
     "Simple yet effective mechanics",
     "Theme meshes well with gameplay",
-    "Two maps with different mechanics adds variety", "Different starting points and game goals keep each game slightly different", "Great game length, with just the right amount of decisions with repetition", ]
+    "Three maps with different mechanics adds variety", "Different starting points and game goals keep each game slightly different", "Great game length, with just the right amount of decisions with repetition", ]
 cons:
   [
-    "Rules layout and design seems an afterthought", "Map 3 is coming, but there is limited information on the timeline for future content with Postmark games", "No player interaction in multiplayer, which might put some people off compared to games like Cartographers Heroes", ]
+    "Rules layout and design seems an afterthought", "Limited information on the timeline for future content with Postmark games", "No player interaction in multiplayer, which might put some people off compared to games like Cartographers Heroes", ]
 review: "Highly Recommended"